 In February 1972, an attempt was made to secure the property from the Dollar family for development.
 The plans included the destruction of the mansion and all outbuildings.
 In December the estate was placed on the National Register of Historic Places and a grassroots citizen’s group, Marin Heritage, began a three-year struggle to save the estate for the people of the City of San Rafael.
 In November 1974 voters approved a four- cent tax to allow for the purchase and maintenance of the estate.
 Shortly after the mortgage was paid California State Proposition 13 disallowed the tax, leaving the City to maintain Falkirk Cultural Center from the General Operating Fund.

 Falkirk now operates as a historic site with tours available upon request.
 The house and grounds are available for receptions, weddings, and meetings.
-The center houses a contemporary art gallery and an educational center for cultural arts and provides subsidized space for other organizations including the Marin Poetry Center.
+The center houses a contemporary art gallery and an educational center for cultural arts.